fghaas/writing-professionally/markdown/little-things.md

 The drug is highly effective,
-but has significant side effects.
+but has significant side effects.  <!-- .element class="fragment" -->

 The drug has significant side effects,
 but is highly effective. <!-- .element class="fragment" -->